I took my Power in my Hand —

 The famous biblical David-versus-Goliath story unfolds 3000 years ago.
 A shepherd boy brings provisions to his brothers who as part of the Israelite army are gathered for battle against the Philistines.
 But the army is paralyzed by Goliath, a mighty and gigantic warrior who daily challenges them to produce a champion for single combat.
 Day after day the Israelites lose heart.
 David sees all this, steps up with his slingshot, and slays the giant with one stone.

-with slingshot in one hand and stone
+Michelangelo's David stands ready with slingshot in one hand and stone in the other. |

 The speaker's Goliath is the World.
 Her 'pebble' is her unspecified Power.
 The analogy might simply be Dickinson aiming the force of her poetry against a restrictive religion, and a conformist, paternalistic society.
 It might also be her unique poetry against a field of those she may have considered lesser contemporary poets.
 Or it might be something else entirely.
 The poem is open to interpretation.
 Dickinson, as she often does, leaves explanatory details out, creating universality.